ffund/tcp-ip-essentials/lab-dynamic-basic/rip.md

 ```
 configure terminal
-interface IFACE
+interface EXPIFACE1
 no shutdown
 ```

-(substitute `IFACE` with the name of the interface with address 10.10.62.1) to bring back up the disabled interface.
+(or substitute `EXPIFACE2` if that is the name of the interface with address 10.10.62.1) to bring back up the disabled interface.
 Also, run `exit` twice until you return to the regular FRR shell.

 Again, run